Strangling: Ligature strangulation

-Ligature strangulation (also known as "garroting") is strangling with some form of cord such as rope, wire, chain, or shoelaces, either partially or fully circumferencing the neck.
+Ligature strangulation or garroting is strangling with some form of cord such as rope, wire, chain, or shoelaces (a garrote) either partially or fully circumferencing the neck.
 Even though the mechanism of strangulation is similar, it is usually distinguished from hanging by the strangling force being something other than the person's own body weight.
 Incomplete occlusion of the carotid arteries is expected and, in cases of homicide, the victim may struggle for a period of time, with unconsciousness typically occurring in 10 to 15 seconds.
 Cases of ligature strangulation generally involve homicides of women, children, and the elderly.
 Compared to hanging, the ligature mark will most likely be located lower on the neck of the victim.

 During the Spanish Inquisition, victims who admitted their alleged sins and recanted were killed via ligature strangulation (i.e. the garrote) before their bodies were burnt during the auto-da-fé.
 Throughout much of the 20th and 21st centuries, the American Mafia used ligature strangulation as a means of murdering their victims.
-Confessed American serial killer Altemio Sanchez used ligature strangulation in the rapes and/or murders of his victims, as did the Green River Killer, Gary Ridgway, and British serial killer Dennis Nilsen.
+Confessed American serial killer Altemio Sanchez used ligature strangulation in the rapes and/or murders of his victims, as did Gary Ridgway (the Green River Killer) and British serial killer Dennis Nilsen.

+Incaprettamento (derived from a term meaning "to tie up like a kid goat") is a method of strangulation in which the victim's neck is tied to their legs bent behind their back (similar to hogtie), so that the victim effectively strangled themselves.
+This method was common throughout Neolithic Europe, and occurred for over two thousands years in northern and southern Europe, as evidenced by skeleton remains.
+It is uncertain why it was so common, but researchers speculate a person bound in this way might be considered to have strangled themselves, versus being killed by someone else.
+Victims may have been part of a ritual sacrifice.
+Rock art in Addaura Cave, Sicily, made between 16,000 and 13,000 BP, depict two human figures bound in the incaprettamento manner.
+Today, it is a method of homicide mostly associated with the Italian Mafia, who have used it as a ritual warning or reprimand.